A product roadmap is a tool to help you lay out the vision and strategic direction of your product over time.

 These have useful features, such as:

 Instant Updates: The roadmap is always up to date.
 When you update your backlog, all other backlogs update automatically.
-Even the roadmap is shared through a link, the roadmap will always update automatically.
+Even if the roadmap is shared through a link, the roadmap will always update automatically.
 This keeps stakeholders in the loop, preventing unnecessary meetings.

-Exploration: airfocus enables you to create both progress based views (Kanban board) and time-based views (Gantt chart).
+Exploration: airfocus enables you to create both progress-based views (Kanban board) and time-based views (Gantt chart).
 Looking at your strategy from a different perspective helps you make better decisions.

 Strategically Helpful: The best tools, like airfocus, even include features that help you think clearly and strategically.
 For example, airfocus has an in-built prioritization matrix that can help you prioritize your initiatives and overcrowded backlog.
-You always should decide wisely what items should make it to your roadmap in order to make the most out of limited resources.
+You always should decide wisely what items should make it to your roadmap to make the most out of limited resources.
 Priority poker is another feature that airfocus provide to help your team’s voice be heard and get people involved in the prioritization process.

-Creating a product roadmap is simple with airfocus, and can cater to any audience or use case.
+Creating a product roadmap is simple with airfocus and can cater to any audience or use case.
 Remember, you’ll need to carefully select a product roadmap depending on who your audience is and how you’ll be using it.
 Thankfully, airfocus comes with in-built filters so that you can modify your roadmap to only show the most relevant information to each audience.

 1. Start by selecting the product roadmap template.
 We offer pre-built templates that fully adjustable and built on proven decision-making and roadmapping methods.
 So if you need other product-related roadmap templates, there are tons of options for you to choose from.
 Adapt them to your needs if required.
 You can do that right in the beginning or later on.

-2. Add your Projects, features, and initiatives manually or import them from your existing tools. airfocus integrates Jira, Trello, Asana, GitHub, MS Planner, or CSV as well as 1000+ other tools.
+2. Add your Projects, features, and initiatives manually or import them from your existing tools. airfocus integrates Jira, Trello, Asana, GitHub, MS Planner, or CSV, as well as 1000+ other tools.

 4. Optionally, you can prioritize the items and projects that go to your roadmaps and map your priorities on a chart to better understand what projects are most important.

-For a more in-depth breakdown of the best roadmapping software check out our article on the best roadmapping software in 2020.
+For a more in-depth breakdown of the best roadmapping software, check out our article on the best roadmapping software in 2020.
 Get Started

 Hopefully, you've now graduated from beginner to roadmapping expert.